RDAEF2 For RDAEF

-- Proof of Liability Insurance Coverage. (this is a copy of your employer’s malpractice insurance)
+- Proof of Liability Insurance Coverage. (this is a copy of your employer’s Liability insurance)

 - Current employment as a practicing RDA or RDAEF.

 What are the Requirements for the Supervising Dentist?

 The supervising dentist must attend a 2-hour lecture defining the clinical requirements during the externship component of the program, as well as RDAEF2 management protocol.
 Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: will be held on Zoom, May 4, 2024, from 6:00 PM to 8:00 PM

 What are the Clinical Requirements in the Externship Site?

 As part of the clinical requirements for the program, each student will be required to place, contour and finish at least twenty (20) direct restorations in prepared permanent teeth with the following requirements:

-- At least fifty (50) percent of the experiences shall be Class II restorations using esthetic materials.
+- At least fifty percent (10 teeth) of the experiences shall be class II restorations using esthetic materials.
 (Composite and/or Glass Ionomer)

-- At least twenty (20) percent of the experiences shall be Class V restorations using esthetic materials.
+- At least twenty percent (4 teeth) of the experiences shall be class V restorations using esthetic materials.
 (Composite and/or Glass Ionomer)

-- At least ten (10) percent of the experiences shall use amalgam.
+- At least ten percent (2 teeth) of the experiences shall use amalgam.